AnimeshDeb/CSC448-Midterm-on-The-Chinese-Room-Argument-/README.md

 # Midterm is commited to the main branch, please see list of files in this repository.
+You may need to click on 'More Pages' when viewing the midterm pdf file in the respository to see the whole midterm.